PoisotLab/ms_metaweb_transfer/README.md

 species' evolutionary history, however some interactions would not be realized due to human impact.

-@Dallas2017PreCry suggest that most links in ecological networks may be cryptic, *i.e.* uncommon or otherwise hard to observe.
-This argument essentially echoes
-@Jordano2016SamNet: the sampling of ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
+@Dallas2017PreCry suggested that most links in ecological networks may be cryptic, *i.e.* uncommon or otherwise hard to observe.
+This argument essentially echoes @Jordano2016SamNet: the sampling of ecological interactions is difficult because it requires first the joint observation of two species, and then the observation of their interaction.
 In addition, it is generally expected that weak or rare links would be more common in networks [@Csermely2004StrLin], compared to strong, persistent links; this is notably the case in food chains, wherein many weaker links are key to the stability of a system [@Neutel2002StaRea].
-In the light of these observations, the results in @fig:inflation are not particularly
+In the light of these observations, the results in
-surprising: we expect to see a surge in these low-probability interactions under a model that has a good predictive accuracy.
+@fig:inflation are not particularly surprising: we expect to see a surge in these low-probability interactions under a model that has a good predictive accuracy.
 Because the predictions we generate are by design probabilistic, then one can weigh these rare links appropriately.
 In a sense, that most ecological interactions are elusive can call for a slightly different approach to sampling: once the common interactions are documented, the effort required in documenting each rare interaction may increase exponentially.
 Recent proposals suggest that machine learning algorithms, in these situations, can act as data generators
 [@Hoffmann2019MacLea]: in this perspective, high quality observational data can be supplemented with synthetic data coming from predictive models, which increases the volume of information available for inference.
 Indeed,
-@Strydom2021RoaPre suggest that knowing the metaweb may render the prediction of local networks easier, because it fixes an "upper bound" on which interactions can exist; indeed, with a probabilistic metaweb, we can consider that the metaweb represents an aggregation of informative priors on the interactions.
+@Strydom2021RoaPre suggested that knowing the metaweb may render the prediction of local networks easier, because it fixes an "upper bound" on which interactions can exist; indeed, with a probabilistic metaweb, we can consider that the metaweb represents an aggregation of informative priors on the interactions.

-Related to the last point, @Cirtwill2019QuaFra show that network inference techniques based on Bayesian approaches would perform far better in the presence of an interaction-level informative prior; the desirable properties of such a prior would be that it is expressed as a probability, preferably representing a
+Related to the last point, @Cirtwill2019QuaFra showed that network inference techniques based on Bayesian approaches would perform far better in the presence of an interaction-level informative prior; the desirable properties of such a prior would be that it is expressed as a probability, preferably representing a